Separations in Proof Complexity and TFNP: Separations in Proof Complexity

 \begin{description} \item[Reversible Resolution (RevRes).]
 In this restricted fragment of Resolution we only allow the \emph{symmetric resolution rule} $C\lor x_i, C\lor \bar{x}_i \vdash C$ and its inverse $C \vdash C\lor x_i, C\lor \bar{x}_i$.
 Moreover, we stipulate that an application of either rule \emph{consumes its premises} in the following sense.
 The refutation begins with a \emph{multiset} of clauses of $F$---we may choose the multiplicity of each clause freely at start---and a single application of a deduction rule removes a single occurrence of each premise clause from the multiset and then adds the concluded clauses back to the multiset.
 Once we produce at least one empty clause, the refutation is complete.
 The \emph{size} and \emph{width} of the refutation are defined as before. \item[Nullstellensatz ($\F$-NS).]
 Let $\F$ be a field.
 An $\F$-Nullstellensatz refutation of a set of polynomial equations $\{a_i(x)=0:i\in[m]\}$ over $\F$ is given by a set of polynomials $\{p_i(x)\}\subseteq \F[x]$ such that

-The \emph{size} of the refutation is the combined total number of monomials in $p_i$ and $a_i$ and its \emph{degree} is the maximum of $\deg(p_i)+\deg(a_i)$ over all $i$. \end{description}

-Reversible Resolution is $p$-simulated by uSA.
-Indeed, the usual simulations of Resolution by SA~\cite{Dantchev2009,Atserias2016} have the neat property that if they are applied to a RevRes proof instead, the resulting coefficients become bounded by the size of the RevRes proof (see also~\cite{Filmus2020} for a simulation in a closely related MaxSAT system).
+The \emph{size} of the refutation is the combined total number of monomials in $p_i$ and $a_i$ and its \emph{degree} is the maximum of $\deg(p_i)+\deg(a_i)$ over all $i$. \end{description} Reversible Resolution is $p$-simulated by uSA.
+Indeed, the usual simulations of Resolution by SA~\cite{Dantchev2009,Atserias2016} have the neat property that if they are applied to a RevRes proof instead, the resulting coefficients become bounded by the size of the RevRes proof (see also~\cite{Filmus2023} for a simulation in a closely related MaxSAT system).
 This also means that RevRes is strictly less powerful than Resolution, as per our first separation result.

 It is a classic result that Resolution is not $p$-simulated by $\F$-NS over any field $\F$.
 This is witnessed by~CNF formulas expressing the \emph{sink-of-dag} ($\sod$) principle~\cite{Clegg1996,Buss1998} or the \emph{pebbling} principle~\cite{BureshOppenheim2002,Rezende2019}.
 Our second result strengthens these classical separations showing that RevRes cannot be simulated by low-degree $\F$-NS.